𓇷𓇷

 INFILTRATION: A SONIC AND VISUAL EXPLORATION OF THE UNKNOWN

 Set in near-total darkness, the stage becomes a fluid perceptual space, punctuated by intentional light that reveals fleeting glimpses of movement and form.
-As sound and visuals evolve, the audience is invited into an altered sensory terrain, where the boundaries between the known and the unfamiliar remain in flux.
+INFILTRATION operates as a reflective, open-ended meditation on unseen forces, where sound, media, and gesture are agents of transformation, dissolving the familiar and inviting audiences into the unknown.

 𓇷𓇷𓇷